 These formidable forces in the hotel industry have grown and changed dramatically, as representatives from these organization plus longtime hotel owners and managers, William Meyer and Richard Jabara, explained to LODGING.

 Second generation hoteliers—their fathers were co-owners of various Holiday Inns in the 60s—William Meyer and Richard Jabara have seen enormous changes in the hotel industry, especially in franchising structure and operation, since founding Meyer Jabara Hotels some 40 years ago.
 As chairman and president & CEO, respectively, of a firm devoted to owning and managing hotels, Meyer and Jabara saw the transition during those years first-hand.

 Regarding this markedly altered scene, Meyer considers the most significant change during his own years in the business to be the proliferation of new brands within individual franchisors.
 “Back in 1977, when we entered the business, there were just a handful of major franchisors, and there was no such thing as limited service and select service,” he comments.
 Jabara recalls the power the franchisors had back then, when he and Meyer purchased their first property, a Holiday Inn in Danbury, Connecticut.
 “There was just one brand and it was theirs.
 They operated on the assumption franchisees needed only to use their blueprint and implement their programs—including kids eat free—to succeed.”

-But, to understand how and why hotel franchises developed as they did and how they have changed in response to all involved—guests, franchisors, and franchisees—and, perhaps most of all, technology, you have to go back further.
+But, to understand how and why hotel franchising developed as it did and how franchises have changed in response to all involved—guests, franchisors, and franchisees—and, perhaps most of all, technology, you have to go back further.